HyperHDG/HyperHDG/Contribute.md

 # How to contribute to HyperHDG?

-If you want to contribute to HyperHDG, which is great, we encourage you to re-read the [README]( master/README.md) and especially its [Contributions]( master#contributions) section.
+If you want to contribute to HyperHDG, which is great, we encourage you to re-read the [README]( blob/master/README.md) and especially its [Contributions]( tree/master#contributions) section.
 There are several ways of contributing to HyperHDG: